EthanGilles/epp/README.md

 ## Features

 - **Syntax Enforcement**: The compiler will only compile code if it detects the right amount of polite language, including "please" or "PLEASE".
-- **Basic Language Constructs**: Supports fundamental operations, including variable declarations, basic arithmetic, conditional statements and print statements.
+- **Basic Language Constructs**: Supports fundamental operations, including variable declarations, basic arithmetic, conditional statements, loops and print statements.
 - **Error Handling**: Provides 'user-friendly' error messages when polite language is missing or when syntax rules are broken.
 - **Tokenization and Parsing**: Uses custom-built tokenization and parsing to identify keywords, operators, and polite phrases.
 - **Code Generation**: Outputs runnable x86 assembly instructions which it will then assemble using the NASM assembler and link object files with the GNU linker to create an executable.